nbhushan/lanyon/presentations.md

 ## invited talks

-1. Exploring and understanding the human dimension of the energy transition using graphical models.<br>
+Exploring and understanding the human dimension of the energy transition using graphical models.<br>
 **University of Groningen, Department of marketing**<br>*Groningen, The Netherlands.*

+## interactive workshops and tutorials
-2. Workshop: Using the Gaussian graphical model to explore patterns in environmental psychology.<br>
+Using the Gaussian graphical model to explore patterns in environmental psychology.<br>
 **University of Groningen, Department of environmental psychology**<br>*Groningen, The Netherlands.*